 Gaseous state of matter

 The gases are characterized by a lack of definite volume and shape.
-In gaseous states, the matter has the property to filling any available space to a uniform density.
-Low density and high compressibility also the characteristics of gases in learning chemistry or physics.
-If the thermal energy much greater than the forces of attraction, then we find the gaseous state of matter.
+In gaseous states, the matter has the property of filling any available space to a uniform density.
+Low density and high compressibility are also the characteristics of gases in learning chemistry or physics.
+If the thermal energy is much greater than the forces of attraction, then we find the gaseous state of matter.
 Molecules in a gaseous state move at very high speeds.

 The forces of attraction amongst them are not sufficient to bind the molecules in one place.
 All the gases are found to expand to the same extent when heated to the same interval of temperature.
-In the gaseous state of matter, the thermal expansion also the same.
+In the gaseous state of matter, the thermal expansion is also the same.
 Gases have properties to obey some simple common pressure, volume, temperature, and mole number relation.
 These are called gas laws.